October 3, 2020 – Chris Rock / Megan Thee Stallion (S46 E1)

 Action 9 News At Five – Eye On Pittsburgh

-- Come to think of it, this sketch is dead so far, barely any laughs from the audience, and none from me.
-Get used to that folks, as I recall many episodes this season that are either dead (Jason Bateman, Regina King, Dan Levy) or died a slow, miserable, painful death as the night went along (Kristen Wiig, John Krasinski, Elon Musk).
+• This sketch is dead so far, barely any laughs from the audience, and none from me.
+Get used to that folks, as I recall many episodes this season that are either dead or died a slow, miserable death as the night went along.

 Rating: *